-Please reserve the dates and visit this site for confirmation and updates.
+Please visit this site for updates.

 A growing number of people are recognizing that in order to secure the clean air, water and food that we need to healthfully survive, we must become guardians of the places where we live.
 People sense the loss in not knowing our neighbors and natural surroundings, and are discovering that the best way to take care of ourselves and to get to know our neighbors is to protect and restore our bioregion.

 Bioregionalism recognizes, nurtures, sustains and celebrates our local connections with: Land, Plants and Animals, Springs, Rivers, Lakes, Groundwater & Oceans, Air, Families, Friends, Neighbors, Community, Native Traditions and Indigenous Systems of Production & Trade.

 It is taking the time to learn the possibilities of place.
 It is a mindfulness of local environment, history, and community aspirations that leads to a sustainable future.
 It relies on safe and renewable sources of food and energy.
 It ensures employment by supplying a rich diversity of services within the community, by recycling our resources, and by exchanging prudent surpluses with other regions.
 Bioregionalism is working to satisfy basic needs locally, such as education, health care and self-governance.

 The bioregional perspective recreates a widely-shared sense of regional identity founded upon a renewed critical awareness of and respect for the integrity of our ecological communities.
 People are joining with neighbors to discuss ways we can work together to:

 1. Learn what our special local resources are